-- 20. VEHICLES: All vehicles should be parked in the lots adjacent to the Training Center.
-Any questions regarding use of a State vehicle while at the Training Center should be discussed with your supervisor prior to your departure for training, or with your Program Coordinator while at the Training Center. - 21.
-BICYCLES: If you bring your bicycle, store it in the bicycle shed next to the Training Center.
-Bicycles may not be brought into any building nor chained to lamp posts, trees, etc. The Training Center has a limited number of bicycles available for your use.
-Prior to your use, you are required to complete a safety inspection and sign a waiver which is posted in the bicycle shed.

-22. MAIL: Mail forwarded to you during your time at the Center should be addressed to you in care of:
+- except those of an emergency nature, must be approved in advance by the Training Specialist. - 19.
+VEHICLES: All vehicles should be parked in the lots adjacent to the Mott Training Center.
+Any questions regarding use of a State vehicle while at the Mott Training Center should be discussed with your supervisor prior to your departure for training, or with your Program Coordinator while at the Mott Training Center. - 20.
+BICYCLES: If you bring your bicycle, store it in the bicycle shed next to the Mott Training Center.
+Bicycles may not be brought into any building nor chained to lamp posts, trees, etc. The Mott Training Center has a limited number of bicycles available for your use.
+Prior to your use, you are required to complete a safety inspection and sign a waiver which is posted in the bicycle shed. - 21.
+MAIL: Mail forwarded to you during your time at the Center should be addressed to you in care of: